rwanderc/blog/content/posts/2099-01-01-spike-detection-background.markdown

 Take another example function and its derivatives with a different behaviour: `f(x) = x^3 - 15x`, `f'(x) = 3x^2 - 15`
 and `f''(x) = 6x`.
-From the second graph, it's easy to spot the 2 moments where the `f'(x) = 0`, which is the reflection of `f(x)` changing direction from increasing to decreasing, and from decreasing to increasing i.e. the speed reached `f'(x) = 0` for both `x = sqrt(5)` and `x = -sqrt(5)`.
+From the second graph, it's easy to spot the 2 moments where the `f'(x) = 0`, which is the reflection of `f(x)` changing direction from increasing to decreasing or vice-versa, i.e. the speed reached `f'(x) = 0` for both `x = sqrt(5)`
+and `x = -sqrt(5)`.